RulHolos/Bartender/README.md

 - `lvl` - The level of your current class/job

 Note: The case doesn't matter for the variable name. `job` will be parsed the same as `jOB`.

+## Profiles Hotbar

+Bartender allows you to display a permanent configurable hotbar-like interface on your HUD displaying your profiles.<br>
+This allows you to not waste actual hotbar spaces for your macros if you don't wish to use them.